mikedecosta/mikedecosta.github.io/_drafts/list-books.md

 ## How to Design Programs
 *An introduction to Programming and Computing*
 This was my computer science 101 textbook and I think this is the ideal way to learn and approach software program design.
-This is the long road to becoming a programmer but if you have the time and patience, I would pick up this book first.
+This is the long road to becoming a programmer but if you have the time and patience, I would pick up this book first, even if just for the design recipe chapter.